pratikshaRaval/Weatherly/README.md

 # Weatherly
-Created an application which fetches weather data based on location entered by user Integrated a weather API into application and built the user interface with React to render data
+Created an application which fetches weather data based on location entered by user.
+Integrated a weather API into application and built the user interface with React to render data

 ## Technologies